k7f/ascesis/spec/parser-implementation.md

 Implementation notes for _cesar_ parser
 =======================================

-## _Thin_ rules
+## _Thin arrow_ rules

-In principle, a _thin_ structural rule doesn't unfold to a proper (coherent) c-e structure, except in special cases, where there is a loop on every non-isolated node.
-Thin rules come in four variations.
+In principle, a _thin arrow_ rule doesn't unfold to a proper (coherent) c-e structure, except in special cases, where there is a loop on every non-isolated node.
+Thin arrow rules come in four variations.

 ### _Effect-only_ rules